tiwabhishek/PowerBi_sales_analysis_project/README.md

 -
 ## Yearly-Analysis
 ![Yearly-Analysis](Yearly-Analysis.png)
-- It shows the information on Revenue generated each month of each year and its percentage.
+- It shows the Revenue generated each month of each year and its percentage within that year.

 ## Market Analysis
 ![Market(Location) Analysis](Market(Location)Analysis.png)